Divinyls

-Divinyls (/dɪˈvaɪnəlz/) were an Australian rock band that were formed in Sydney in 1980.
+Divinyls (/dɪˈvaɪnəlz/) were an Australian rock band that formed in Sydney in 1980.
 The band primarily consisted of vocalist Chrissy Amphlett and guitarist Mark McEntee.
+Originally a five-piece, the band underwent numerous line-up changes, with Amphlett and McEntee remaining as core members, before its dissolution in 1996.
 Amphlett garnered widespread attention for performing on stage in a school uniform and fishnet stockings, and she often used an illuminated neon tube as a prop for displaying aggression towards both band members and the audience.

-Originally a five-piece, the band underwent numerous line-up changes, with Amphlett and McEntee remaining as core members, before its dissolution in 1996.